peterlasky/Rainbow_DQN/readme.md

 1. Wetlui's basic [DQN implementation](https://github.com/wetliu/dqn_pytorch) was a great starting point for this project.
 2. Curt Park's repository [rainbow-is-all-you-need](https://github.com/Curt-Park/rainbow-is-all-you-need) was helpful in understanding the underlying concepts of each of the rainbow methods.
 </small>

+Also, thanks to:
+- [Farama Foundation](https://gymnasium.farama.org/) for producing, maintaining, `gymnasium` environments, documentation, and libraries.
+- [stablebaselines3](https://github.com/DLR-RM/stable-baselines3) for maintaining the `stable-baselines3` libraries and wrappers available.
+- *Atari 2600 ROMs*, under the [atari-roms](https://github.com/mattgrose/atari-roms) repository.
+See licensing.